varrockbank/yew/README.md

 `YYYY-MM-DD.md` may be supported in the future.

+### § alpha.1.8 monthly `recap.md`

+Each `YYYY/MM` directory should have`recap.md` file.
+Around the near the end of the month, the user should populate such a file if one does not exist already.

+Yew implementations should remind and encourage users to populate this file.

+Users can update the recap file throughout the month, but make sure that it is finalized around the end of the month.

+### § alpha.1.9 Weekly recaps

+If user wants to have recaps weekly or other time periods, they can create files: `recap_1.md`, `recap_2.md` and so on and so forth.

+It is up to the user to decide whese these time periods start and end.
+It is up to the user's discretion when to create additional periodic recaps.
+For me, I intend on creating a recap file at the end of the weekend.

 ### § alpha.2 Media, pictures and non .MD files

 Currently unsupported and ignored.
 Perhaps when we want to have a collection of files on a given